Meet the forest's inhabitants

 Forest muse

-In the hollows of its bark, in the folds of its branches, in the shade of its leaves, in the nodules of its roots, in the rottenness of its stump, each tree throughout its life offers shelter and food to a myriad of living beings that we, passing by, don't even suspect.
+In the hollows of its bark, in the folds of its branches, in the shade of its leaves, in the nodules of its roots, in the rottenness of its stump, each tree throughout its life offers shelter and food to a myriad of living beings that we passers-by, don't even suspect.

-I really like some specific places in the forest, it's the place with springs, for example, the Wollurre River that crossed Brussels and Flanders has its springs here in the Sonian forest nearby the Hippodrome de Boitsfort and I really like to have a walk there because we see the water coming up from the ground, it's really something special when we can really feel the energy of the nature.
+I really like some specific places in the forest, it's the place with springs.
+For example, the Woluwe River that crossed Brussels and Flanders has its springs here in the Sonian forest nearby the Hippodrome de Boitsfort and I really like to have a walk there because we see the water coming up from the ground, it's really something special when we can really feel the energy of the nature.

-The Sonian Forest has a lot of wild aspects, nevertheless, it's not a prime forest, so it's been heavily touched by humans.
-The soils are unspoiled, but the trees and the tree species and the actual aspect of the Sonian Forest is manmade.
+The Sonian Forest has a lot of wild aspects, nevertheless, it's not a primeval forest, so it's been heavily touched by humans.
+The soils are unspoiled, but the trees and the tree species and the actual aspect of the Sonian forest is manmade.

 Forest muse